 You learn something from every project you do; it’d be hard sometimes to pinpoint what that is, as the projects are so different.
 But we always use any learnings to streamline our processes; establish what does and perhaps doesn’t work so well for certain aspects of the production, and each project allows you to gain more experience.

 Do you ever get the fear that tech will fail you on these huge experiences?
 Has that ever happened?

 On that note, we’ve had a few close shaves!
 Regarding the giant building projection, particularly ‘WW1 Remembered Passchendaele’, we usually have a cut-off period when we will not ingest any new content into the media server unless it‘s rehearsed.
 However, we‘d been having issues with audio, and some files had to go in late.
-It was the dress rehearsal; and a live audience in attendance.
+It was the dress rehearsal, and a live audience was in attendance.

 One sequence was a beautiful typographic visualisation of Siegfried Sassoon’s famous quote, ‘I died in hell - (They called it Passchendaele)’ We had this vast red lettering across the building.
-Halfway through the words ‘called it Passchendaele,’ something went wrong, and we stuck with only half the words; it would have been that sentence!!!.
-But that’s what dress rehearsal are for.
+Halfway through the words ‘called it Passchendaele,’ something went wrong, and we stuck with only half the words; it would have been that sentence!!!
+But that’s what dress rehearsals are for.
 Thankfully the next night, we were live globally, and it went like a dream.